-A garage door installation will likely run you between $200 and $500 for labor.
+A garage door installation — which includes the door itself, materials and labor — costs between $500 to $1,500, according to Home Advisor.
+However, this varies based on the type of door you choose and the labor involved during the installation.
 Your final cost depends on the type of design you choose for your home, including the number of garage doors and whether you want to add insulation.

 Here’s what a full garage door replacement might look like: